MetOffice/CDDS/docs/operational_procedure/cmip6.md

     ??? info "MIP Convert Finaliser"
         This ensures that concatenation tasks are launched once all MIP Convert tasks have been successfully performed for a particular time range.
 This step **should** never fail.

+    ??? note
+        If this task fails, the reason is that the adjustment of the memory and time limits failed.
+So, please resubmit the task.

 - [x] `organise_files_<stream>`